Veterans’ Group Life Insurance (VGLI) is a program that allows you to continue life insurance coverage after you separate from service.

 VGLI Premiums are based upon the Veterans age.
-Premium rates were reduced effective July 1, 2008.
+Premium rates increased for VGLI insureds age 70 and older effective July 1, 2014.
 Follow this link to view VGLI premium rates.

 Use the Insurance Needs Calculator to assess your life insurance needs and determine if you have enough coverage.